giordebug/verbamanent/README.md

 # VerbaManent

 > *Words remain.*
-> VerbaManent is an actively maintained open-source neural text-to-speech (TTS) engine.
+> VerbaManent is an actively maintained open-source neural text-to-speech (tts) engine.
-> It continues the work of Coqui-TTS with a renewed focus on quality, accessibility, and performance on consumer-grade hardware.
+> It continues the work of Coqui-tts with a renewed focus on quality, accessibility, and performance on consumer-grade hardware.

 ---

 ## ✨ Project Goals

-- preserve access to a functional and free TTS engine
+- preserve access to a functional and free tts engine
 - ensure long-term maintainability and stability
 - refactor and modularize the codebase for clarity and reuse
-- provide an ethical, open alternative to commercial TTS APIs
+- provide an ethical, open alternative to commercial tts APIs

 ---